 The last ingredient consists in a local resolver able to inform the system to proxy the calls for a given TLD (

 .loc in our case) to dnsdock.
-This is a peculiar idiosincracy of Debian/Ubuntu whuch resolvers are managed by
+This is a peculiar idiosincracy of Debian/Ubuntu which resolvers are managed dynamically by

 Different host OSes rely on different resolvers.

 In particular MacOSX scheme is a bit different.
-Since MacOSX's kernel can't run native Linux containers, at the base of docker, we'll need to run Linux in it.
-So achieve this we'll run an Ubuntu Server instance in a VirtualBox VM, provisioned automagically with
+Since MacOSX's kernel can't run native Linux containers, we'll need to run Linux in a virtual machine.
+For consistency, our choice is for Ubuntu Server in VirtualBox, provisioned automagically by

 docker command is a CLI client).

 On MacOSX the local host resolver is the one native to MacOSX itself, while the rest of the stack runs in a VM, where the Linux distro acts only as a containers-provider.

 dinghy-http-proxy for some reasons (maybe you have delete the pods),